Intervention/docs/image/v4/getting-started/frameworks.md

 The call will publish the configuration file `image.config.php` to your local application.
 Here you can set the [driver](/v4/basics/configuration-drivers#driver-selection) and more detailed configuration options.

-The published configuration can be included in the versioning.
-The file looks like this.
+The published configuration can be included in version control.
+The file has the following structure:

 ```php
 use Intervention\Image\Drivers\Gd\Driver as GdDriver;